cellml/libcellml/docs/reference/sectionA_definitions.rst

    .. container:: issue-data-repr-in-euro-num

-      3. SHALL, other than the sign indicator, consist only of European numerals.
+      3. SHALL, other than the sign indicator, consist only of :ref:`European numerals<specA_european_numeral>`.

 .. marker_data_formats_3